Building a More Equitable City

 Council Member Tiffany Thomas and the City of Houston’s Housing and Community Development Department (HCD) want residents to know—Help is here!

-• Up to $100,000 for home repairs
+• Up to $100,000 for home rehabilitation

-• Up to $300,000 to rebuild your home
+• Up to $300,000 for full reconstruction

-• Up to $10,000 reimbursement if you’ve already paid for repairs
+• Up to $10,000 in reimbursement for out-of-pocket repairs

-Winter Storm Uri Single-Family Home Repair Program and the Harvey Homebuyer Assistance Program 2.0
+Harvey Homebuyer Assistance Program 2.0

 Harvey Homebuyer Assistance Program 2.0 (HbAP 2.0)